-All OTD students are required to take an intensive course in occupational science during the fall semester, which gives students the grounding to understand the complexities surrounding everyday living and social engagement in the world.
-Additionally, it equips the student to conceptualize program innovation, to persuasively articulate the unique contribution occupational therapy makes in meeting societal needs, and to be well informed of the science supporting clinical practice.
-In the spring semester, all OTD students take a second core course during which they complete a proposal by midterm that describes the innovative project they will then implement as part of their program of study.
-In this course they are exposed to leadership-related content, business writing, grant and proposal development and implementation, fiscal management and the design of occupational science-based innovations.
+You are required to take an intensive course in occupational science during the fall semester, which gives you the grounding to understand the complexities surrounding everyday living and social engagement in the world.
+Additionally, it equips you to conceptualize program innovation, to persuasively articulate the unique contribution occupational therapy makes in meeting societal needs, and to be well informed of the science supporting clinical practice.
+In the spring semester, you take a second core course during which you complete a proposal by midterm that describes the innovative project you will then implement as part of your program of study.
+In this course you are exposed to leadership-related content, business writing, grant and proposal development and implementation, fiscal management and the design of occupational science-based innovations.

 Elective Courses (4 units required)

 You will take at least one course (4 units) at the 500-level or higher at another USC academic unit outside the Chan Division of Occupational Science and Occupational Therapy.
 The coursework must clearly relate to your professional goals and remain consistent with the objectives of the OTD program.

 - For example, a student who developed a Lifestyle Redesign® program to support environmentally sustainable habits took coursework in the USC Marshall School of Business to refine her business presentation and communication skills.

 - Another student, completing his residency in a violence prevention program, took a course on nonprofit organization management.

 - A third student, completing her residency in a Lifestyle Redesign® weight loss program, selected a course from the Keck School of Medicine of USC on health promotion.